Code-Institute-Submissions/MS2-Classified-Records/README.md

 These align with the look of the bricks and mortar store.

 ### Fonts
-The font used throughout the site is Exo 2 from [Google Fonts](https://fonts.google.com/)
+The font used throughout the site is Exo 2 from [Google Fonts](https://fonts.google.com/).

+### Logos
+- I designed the "CR" mini logo and favicon using [Free Logo Design](https://www.freelogodesign.org).
+- The main Classified Records logos were generated using [Tailor Brands](https://www.tailorbrands.com).
+- The Discogs logo is property of [Discogs](https://www.discogs.com/).

+### Wireframes

+- I created site mockups using [Balsamiq](https://balsamiq.com/) for wireframes.
+The focus of this exercise was on defining the layout and structure of the site.
+Importantly, consideration was given to responsive design, with a mobile first philosphy.
+Identifying how the site layout should change at different screen sizes was an integral part of the wireframe process.